What is a Product Liability Case?

 After obtaining proper medical treatment and care, it is critical to document the scene and preserve the evidence.
 The initial investigation is often performed by first responders, including police officers and firefighters, who routinely photograph and take notes regarding the scene and evidence.
 If the first responders do not take possession of the product involved in an accident, you should take steps to ensure that the product is preserved, maintained, and stored at a secure and covered location so that its condition is not changed.
 If you do not own the product or it has been towed or moved to another location, you should immediately notify the person or company who has the product and request that they preserve it for you.

-At Gautreaux Law, we do not simply market ourselves as defective product attorneys – we actually have experience investigating, evaluating, litigating, and trying cases involving defective and dangerous products.
+At Gautreaux Law, we do not simply market ourselves as a defective product attorney – we actually have experience investigating, evaluating, litigating, and trying cases involving defective and dangerous products.
 We have handled cases involving personal injuries and property damage caused by:

 - Household Tools